 This is the initial public offering of shares of common stock of nCino, Inc. Prior to this offering, there has been no public market for our common stock.
-We anticipate that the initial public offering price will be between \$28.00 and \$29.00 per share.
-We have applied to list our common stock on The Nasdaq Global Select Market under the symbol "NCNO."
+The initial public offering price of our common stock is \$31.00 per share.
+We have been approved to list our common stock on The Nasdaq Global Select Market under the symbol "NCNO."

-We have granted the underwriters a 30-day option to purchase up to 1,143,750 additional shares of common stock from us at the initial public offering price, less the underwriting discounts and commissions.
+We have granted the underwriters a 30-day option to purchase up to 1,209,000 additional shares of common stock from us at the initial public offering price, less the underwriting discounts and commissions.